paragpatel/AppRTC-Docker/README.md

+Out-of-the-box docker images for AppRTC server with SSL support and inbuilt TURN server

-# AppRTC Docker with SSL
+# AppRTC server with SSL support and inbuilt TURN server

 Linux:
 ``` bash